 Test Your Translated React App with a Language Switcher

-Now that you have at least one translation file, let’s add a simple language switcher to verify everything works.
+Now that you have a translation file, add a simple language switcher to verify everything works.

 Update src/App.tsx to add language switcher buttons: